-The schema on the Figure 3 depicts an imaginary epidemic crisis scenario: A country has a sudden rise in number of people sick from an epidemic flu.
+The schema in Fig. 5 depicts an imaginary epidemic crisis scenario: A country has a sudden rise in the number of people sick from an epidemic flu.
 There are many infected people and others are suspected to be sick soon.
 The organization responsible for mitigation of epidemic is UVZ.
 Personally a Chief Officer (CO) at UVZ is responsible for such situations.
 CO decides to set warning level to 5.
 As part of this warning level UVZ needs to make sure that there are sufficient supplies of vaccines in regional UVZ branches (RUVZ).
-Such information must be retrieved from legacy systems of each RUVZ.
-CO must delegate this information collection to an officer at another organization called SHR (O2).
-After the officer at SHR finds out about the supplies at individual RUVZ he needs to delegate the task of distributing additional sufficient amount of vaccines to an Officer at SHR Warehouse.
-Information about complement shipments of vaccines to RUVZ is sent by SHR Warehouse Officer directly to SHR Officer which redirects this information to CO at UVZ.
-Concrete steps of the scenario are the following:

-Figure 3.
-Schema of a sample crisis scenario.
+Fig 5.
+Schema of a sample crisis scenario